 - The Argent Dawn (later Argent Crusade), another order formed by Silver Hand survivors, except far more open to outsiders.
 Come Cataclysm, it controls much of eastern Lordaeron, seeking to cure it after the Scourge's defeat.

-- Standard Royal Court: Terenas kept a royal court with nobles and ambassadors all coming in attendance prior to his death.
+- Standard Royal Court: King Terenas kept a royal court with nobles and ambassadors all coming in attendance prior to his death.

 Lordaeron's Royal Family